Stormrider935/barcode_name_converting/Readme.md

 .

 ```
-* renaming them by yourself is time consuming but in the long run, it will save your time
+* renaming them by yourself is time consuming in the long run
 * prepare a .csv file like this